CrazyPython/DebateForumBuilds/README.md

 Builds for [Debateforum]("https://github.com/CrazyPython/DebateForum")
 Please select a branch and download

 OR

-Click releases and download one
+Click [releases]("https://github.com/CrazyPython/DebateForumBuilds/releases") and download one.